isomerpages/jointpoly-ace/_programmes/Collaborative Programmes Between Five Polytechnics and the Institute for Adult Learning.md

 Limited seats are available.
-Registration will be based on a first-come-first-served basis.
+Registration is open only to Adult Educators across polytechnics and IAL, and will be based on a first-come-first-served basis.

 Programme Leads: [Ms. Joey Tong](mailto: joey_tong@nyp.edu.sg) , [Ms. Keng Wan Ling](mailto: keng_wan_ling@tp.edu.sg)